-11.1.2 Surgical Excisions
+12.1.2 Surgical Excisions

-Sites will be requested to forward representative tumour blocks from the surgical resection specimens to Edinburgh Cancer Research Centre in accordance with the LORIS Pathology and Sample Collection Guidelines.
+Sites will be requested to forward representative tissue block(s) from surgical resection specimens to Edinburgh Cancer Research Centre in accordance with the LORIS Pathology and Sample Collection Guidelines.
+The block(s) will be retained at the Edinburgh Cancer Research Centre for research purposes.

-A copy of the associated pathology report will be requested for each patient, this should be anonymised to contain only the patient's unique LORIS TNO and returned to the Trial Office.
+Surgical specimens will also be requested for all patients who were registered to the trial but did not proceed to randomisation and this sample may be shared with researchers on the PRECISION project.
+A copy of the associated pathology report will be requested for each patient.
+This should be anonymised to contain only the patient's unique LORIS TNO and returned to the Trial Office.
+In any cases where no residual DCIS was evident in the surgical sample, there is no requirement to send the surgical sample.